 This was not the typical trending gaudi big fat Indian wedding that dazzles eyes with pretentious galore!
 Instead, this wedding was largely a DYI celebration, which kept us on toe all the while and rendered exhaustion and overwhelm on cyclical order.
 We tended to all the task as labor of love and brought home the bride!
 There was nothing more than pure joy and love, and that was more than enough!

-This is the first Bengali wedding I attended.
-As a grown up.
+This is the first Bengali wedding I attended, as a grown up.
 Grown up is the key word here considering how we behaved on the big cousin sister’s wedding.
 More on that will be elaborated in later part of the blog!

 Considering I have a penchant for photography, and now that I am a content creator by profession, I left no stone unturned to soak in the grandeur of rituals, activities and emotions of a traditional Bengali wedding celebration.
+There was bounty of food and laughter and glimmer and gold and ornate decorations ranging from table linens to the canopy of flowers overhead and the most gorgeous Benarasi weaves!

 We cooked a Kadai full of Mutton Kosha and that helped us recharge well for the shopping spree!